esuldin/dump1090/README.md

 Dump1090 README
 ===

-Dump 1090 is a Mode S decoder specifically designed for RTL-SDR and HackRF One devices.
+Dump1090 is a Mode S decoder specifically designed for RTL-SDR and HackRF One devices.

 The main features are: